mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Zeta.md

   - Non-Replacer Mods: Mods no longer conflict with one another!
 They can have their own unique assets without replacing vanilla content.
   - Mod Support: Playable characters, vehicles, buddies, soldiers, missions, weapons, items, camos, LUA scripts, and more!
   - Backwards Compatibility: Non-IH mods can be loaded by Zeta and used alongside other mods.

-  - Included Mods: Advanced Graphics Menu, Loadout Management, Unlocked Weapon Customization, Zeta Editor
+## Included Mods

+  - Advanced Graphics Menu: Allows you to create you own graphics preset by providing additional graphic settings to override all graphic presets.
+  - Loadout Management:  Import, export sortie loadouts.
+Can load each slot individually, or all slots.
+  - Unlocked Weapon Customization:  Unlocks all possible weapon customization options without instability issues.
+  - Zeta Editor:  A tool used to generate Zeta lua script templates using pre-existing entities in the game

 ## Installation